TW Piscis Austrini

-To an observer on Earth the star is visually separated from its larger companion Fomalhaut A by 2 degrees—the width of four full moons.
+To an observer on Earth the star is visually separated from its larger companion Fomalhaut (A) by 2 degrees—the width of four full moons.

+Stellar properties

-The TW in the name is a variable star designation.
+The name TW Piscis Austrini is a variable star designation.
 This is a variable star of the type known as a BY Draconis variable, with surface brightness variations causing the changes as the star rotates.
 It varies slightly in apparent magnitude, ranging from 6.44 to 6.51 over a 10.3-day period.

-TW Piscis Austrini lies within a light-year of Fomalhaut A. Due to sharing the same proper motion, and the same estimated age of approximately 440 ± 40 million years, astronomers now consider them to be elements of a multiple star system.
+TW Piscis Austrini lies within a light-year of Fomalhaut.
+Due to sharing the same proper motion, and the same estimated age of approximately 440 ± 40 million years, astronomers now consider them to be elements of a multiple star system.
 A third star, dimmer and more widely separated, Fomalhaut C, gives the system the widest visual separation, to observers from Earth, at approximately 6 degrees.

+Planetary system

-In 2019, an exoplanet candidate around Fomalhaut B was detected by astrometry.
+In 2019, an exoplanet candidate around Fomalhaut B was detected by astrometry, but this remains unconfirmed.